joshuarome/Computer-science/A453-Programming-Coursework/Task-3/README.md

 > Note: this program requires `kw_cipher.py` and `caesar_cipher.py" to bw in the same directory otherwise it wont work properly; this is due to the fact that instead of copying and pasting code (which is somewhat inefficiant) it has been reused.
 If you require the code to not rely on a module I have created a version here: https://bpaste.net/show/e23b52036bfe

 Evaluation:

+1. None alphabetical characters are handled on line 50 and 64; each letter is checked to see if they're alphabetical, if they're then thh program progresses onto the next logical step to cipher it.
+However, if the letter is not alphabetical, then the ciphering process is skipped and it is added to the result unchanged.
+2. Letters are kept in the alphabet at line 63; modulus has been used with 26 to keep each letter in the alphabet.
+3. Upper/lower case values are handled mainly at line 56; the offset variable keeps the letter into the ASCII values, since capitals and non capital values vary it has made use of a one line if else statement to check if it's upper or not.
+4. Keywords of any length are taken at line 106.
+5. Input has been taken with the use of the `get_choice` and `cipher` function calls in main.
+6. Invalid file names are handled at the try blocks 133 and 152.